robot-soccer-kit/robot-soccer-kit.github.io/hardware-robots.md

             </code>
         </td>
         <td>
-            60x O-ring for passive wheels
+            60x O-ring for passive wheels, those are optional (without them it works as well)
         </td>
     </tr>
 </table>